-Preliminary results of the Tygart’s Creek hydrological study , as well as potential flood mitigation options were unveiled during a public hearing Tuesday night in Olive Hill.
+July 17, 2013 — Preliminary results of the Tygart’s Creek hydrological study, as well as potential flood mitigation options, were unveiled during a public hearing last Tuesday in Olive Hill.

-Stantec project manager Jonathan Keeling, who was in charge of the study, was on hand at the meeting to present the findings and field questions from the community.
+Jonathan Keeling, project manager for Stantec, who was in charge of the study, was on hand to present the findings and field questions from the community.

 “We’ve compared our data to the 2011 study by FEMA.
 Based on that comparison, we’re talking about an increase of one to two feet in flood elevations based on the new study,” Keeling said.